 Grass Field Maintenance Required by Teams

 Teams using grass fields can also help maintain them by replacing divots at the end of each practice or game, and by keeping parents off the fields.
-The last point is very important for U5 – U7 teams at Terry Hughes.
-Since we extensively use Terry Hughes, it will be ruined before the season is over if we do not discourage parents from standing in the same spots on the field.
-So please move your game fields around on the pitch.

 It is important for teams to get parents to assist as follows: